Pakistani economic crisis (2021–2024): 2023

-In May 2023, Pakistan's inflation rate reached 38%, surpassing Sri Lanka to become the highest country in Asia.
+In May 2023, Pakistan's inflation rate reached 38%, surpassing Sri Lanka to become the country with highest in Asia.

-In June 2023, the Pakistani government unveiled an "Economic Revival Plan" according to which, plans on investments in key areas of production such as on agriculture, mining, Information Technology, defence and the energy sector were discussed.
+In June 2023, the Pakistani government unveiled an "Economic Revival Plan" with the support of the military, according to which plans on investments in key areas of production such as agriculture, mining, information technology, defence and the energy sector were discussed.
 PM Shehbaz Sharif also lauded China for assisting his country in the current economic crisis.
+The Special Investment Facilitation Council (SIFC) was also formed by the government with the backing of the military and Field Marshal Asim Munir to encourage foreign investment in Pakistan.

 2024

-The United Nations report in January believed that Pakistan's economy to face global challenges in 2024, modest GDP growth expected.
+The United Nations report in January believed Pakistan's economy to face global challenges in 2024, with modest GDP growth expected.

-Situation in Pakistan remains chaotic after the 2024 election, and economic data shows that Pakistan's economic crisis will continue.
+The situation in Pakistan remains chaotic after the 2024 election, and the Middle East institute forecasts that "Pakistan's economic crisis will continue.
 According to the Pakistan Bureau of Statistics, the inflation rate stood at more than 29% in January.
 Pakistan also has to manage roughly $30 billion in annual external debt obligations, as its foreign currency reserves continue to fluctuate.
 As of Feb.
 9, total liquid foreign reserves stood at $13.15 billion, having previously fallen to just $4.1 billion in June 2023.
 According to State Bank of Pakistan data, Pakistan requires $6.1 billion for debt servicing before the end of the fiscal year (June 30).
-Its current account deficit stands at $269 million, which could further exacerbate the projected deficit of $6 billion that the government expects, thereby complicating Islamabad’s ability to fulfil its debt obligations.
-Mid-2024 figures from the country’s central bank and international bodies like the IMF paint a cautiously optimistic economic forecast.
-The Pakistani government predicts the inflation rate will remain between 12.5-11% in June–July.
-Inflation rate of Pakistan was 9.8% in August.
+Its current account deficit stands at $269 million, which could further exacerbate the projected deficit of $6 billion that the government expects, complicating Islamabad’s ability to fulfil its debt obligations."
+Mid-2024 figures from the country's central bank and international bodies such as the IMF paint a cautiously optimistic economic outlook.
+The Pakistani government predicts the inflation rate will remain between 12.5 and 11% in June–July.
+Pakistan's inflation rate was 9.8% in August.

-In 2024 Fitch Ratings upgraded Pakistan's credit rating to 'CCC+', while Moody's Ratings upgraded Pakistan to Caa2.
-In September the IMF also approved a $7 billion loan to Pakistan after an agreement.
+In 2024, Fitch Ratings upgraded Pakistan's credit rating to 'CCC+', while Moody's Ratings upgraded Pakistan to Caa2.
+In September, the IMF also approved a $7 billion loan to Pakistan after an agreement.